 The economists’ rationale, which I’d first read ad nauseam decades ago, is that specialization in export crops like coffee makes sense because countries should grow what best suits their climate and soils, and then—according to the hallowed theory of “comparative advantage”—sell on the international market and use the profits to buy what they need that grows best elsewhere.

 In general, the history of colonialism is the history of the exploitation and imposition of alien beliefs and practices on the subjugated peoples.
-A sort of economic colonialism is presently taking place in many countries around the world, based on the theory of comparative advantage and free trade, as well as other tenets of free-market capitalism, such as privatization, deregulation, specialization, and minimal government intervention in the free market.
+A sort of economic colonialism is presently being imposed in many countries around the world, based on the theory of comparative advantage and free trade, as well as other tenets of free-market capitalism, such as privatization, deregulation, specialization, and minimal government intervention in the free market.
 Those who live in highly developed industrialized countries, where people perform highly specialized kinds of work and then buy everything they need with the money they earn for performing that work, fail to understand how artificial and disruptive such a social and economic system can be when it is imposed on people who live a much less specialized and more subsistence lifestyle, where many people grow the food they eat and possess far fewer things than people who live in wealthy industrialized countries.
 Both kinds of colonialism, whether traditional or economic, assume that the dominant power’s way of life is inherently better than the way of life of the subjected or economically inferior people.